Unity Dow: Early life and education

 Unity Diswai was born on 23 April 1959, in Mochudi, Kgatleng District, Botswana (which at the time was the Bechuanaland Protectorate), to parents Phiri and Maefshane Diswai (also known as Moses and Ellen Diswai), descendants of the Mosarwa indigenous people and members of the BaKgatla tribe.
-The rural village in which she grew up had no paved roads, electricity, or running water.
-There were no telephones and she did not see a refrigerator until she was a teenager, nor a television until she was twenty.
+The rural village in which she grew up had no paved roads, electricity nor running water.
+There were no telephones and she had not seen a refrigerator until she was a teenager, nor a television until she was twenty.
 Her mother was a seamstress, who was able to read and write in SeTswana, but not English.
 Her father, who worked a small farm, spoke and read English.
 When her father was at school, he won a scholarship to attend the University of Fort Hare, but the scholarship was given to the chief's son instead.
-For both her parents, education became a priority and six of their seven children completed university studies.
+For both her parents, education became a priority and six of their seven children completed their university studies.
 Their Western courses were unusual for rural Botswana at the time.
 Diswai completed her primary and secondary education in Mochudi.
 After high school, she studied law at the University of Botswana and Swaziland.
 Because there was no law school in Botswana at the time, under a British aid program she attended university in Swaziland and completed two years of study in Scotland, at the University of Edinburgh, before she earned her Bachelor of Laws in 1983 from the University of Botswana and Swaziland.